ITS 4210 - Access Control, Authentication, and PKI

 determined hacker from accessing them.

-RFID chips are often added to credit cards and ID
+RFID chips are often added to credit cards and ID cards, which

 As the text recommends, requiring more authentication